Jonah Heim Player Props: Rangers vs. Athletics

 Jonah Heim At The Plate

-- Heim is hitting .306 with two doubles, four home runs and seven walks.
+- Heim is hitting .314 with three doubles, four home runs and eight walks.

-- Heim enters this game on a four-game hitting streak.
-Over the course of his last outings, he's hitting .333 with two homers.

-- Looking at the 14 games he has played this season, he's went deep in four of them (28.6%), and in 7.1% of his trips to the plate.
+- Heim will look to extend his five-game hitting streak.
+He's batting .429 with two homers in his last games.

-- Heim has had at least one RBI in 42.9% of his games this year (six of 14), with two or more RBI five times (35.7%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Heim has picked up an RBI in 46.7% of his games this season, with two or more RBI in 40.0% of his games.
+He has also plated three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.